 7. What does the legislation in your country provide in terms of reparation to the victim of rape and/or sexual violence after conviction of the perpetrator?

 Under criminal law, rape victims/ survivors do not have a right to reparation or compensation per se, but may only receive compensation as a matter of judicial discretion if three conditions are met: if the criminal conviction is secured and upheld (on appeal), if the court imposes a fine as part of the sentence and if the court exercises its statutory discretion to convert the fine into compensation for the victim.
 This offers little relief in practice since conviction rates for rape remain low and when a rapist is convicted, in practice, the court seldom exercises its discretion to turn a penalty of fine into an award of compensation.
+A study by BLAST found that the trial court converted fine into compensation in less than seven percent of rape cases, and in all but one of these cases the conviction was overturned on appeal and therefore the award of compensation did not sustain.

 Rape victims may bring a civil action for damages in tort law.
 However, given the procedural hurdles of filing such claims – with prolonged delays, and the requirement of depositing substantial costs, rape complainants have not filed such actions.
 We are not aware of any reported case regarding a rape victim suing for compensation in civil law.
 However, a sexual harassment complainant did sue her company for damages in tort in 2003 (with the Supreme Court recognising in an interim ruling that an action in tort against a company definitely lies for sexual harassment), but trial in the case is still ongoing.
 Precedent set by this case may potentially open the door to more tort litigation for rape victims.
 Rape victims may sue for public law compensation under Article 102(1) of the Constitution, for rape amounting to breach of the fundamental rights to life for example.
 The Children’s Charity Foundation Bangladesh, together with BLAST, had filed such a claim in relation to rape of a woman by police officers in 2019, whereby the High Court Division of the Supreme Court of Bangladesh had issued a show cause rule.
 However, subsequently, the victim did not appear in court or pursue the claim for compensation.